-Further restrictions are placed on trading by Directors (including non-executive directors), Executive General Managers, General Managers and other key management personnel (when employed by the Company) as determined by the Chairman and Company Secretary from time to time (' Restricted Employees ').
+Further restrictions are placed on trading by Directors (including non-executive directors), Executive General Managers, General Managers and other key management personnel (when employed by the Company) as determined by the Chairman and Company Secretary from time to time ('Restricted Employees').
 In addition to the overriding prohibition against dealing in the Company's securities when a person is in possession of price sensitive information which is not publicly available, Restricted Employees are at all times prohibited from dealing in the company's securities during prescribed 'closed' periods.
 The Company has nominated closed periods to be from the end of the relevant financial quarter up to the day after the release date of the applicable Quarterly, Half Yearly or Annual Report (including the Appendix 5B), unless exceptional circumstances apply.
 Additional closed periods may be determined by, or existing closed periods may be varied by, the Board from time to time with appropriate notice.
-The Securities Trading Policy (available via the Company's website http://fitzroyriver.net.au/) also includes a clause prohibiting Directors and employees from entering into transactions in associated products which operate to limit economic risk of security holdings in the Company over unvested entitlements.
+The Securities Trading Policy (available via the Company's website https://fitzroyriver.net.au) also includes a clause prohibiting Directors and employees from entering into transactions in associated products which operate to limit economic risk of security holdings in the Company over unvested entitlements.
 In accordance with ASX Listing Rules, a Director must notify the ASX within 5 business days after any change in the Director's relevant interest in securities of the Company or a related body corporate of the Company.
 A Director must notify the Company Secretary in writing of any requisite information within 2 business days in order for the Company Secretary to make the necessary notifications to ASIC and ASX as required by the Corporations Act and ASX Listing Rules.
-Principle 4 Recommendations: by the Corporations Act and ASX Listing Rules.
-Safeguard Integrity in Corporate Reporting 4.1 Principle 4 Recommendations: The board of a listed entity should: (a) have an audit committee which: (1) has at least three members, all of whom are non-executive directors and a majority of whom are independent director; and (2) is chaired by an independent director, who is
+Principle 4 Recommendations: Safeguard Integrity in Corporate Reporting 4.1 The board of a listed entity should: (a) have an audit committee which: (1) has at least three members, all of whom are non-executive directors and a majority of whom are independent directors; and (2) is chaired by an independent director, who is not the chair of the board, and disclose: (3) the charter of the committee; (4) the relevant qualifications and experience of the members of the committee; and (5) in relation to each reporting period, the number of times the committee met throughout the period and the individual attendances of the members at those meetings; OR (a) The Board does not have a separate audit committee with a composition as suggested by the Recommendations.
+Instead, the full Board carries out the function of an audit committee.
+The Board believes that the Company is not of a sufficient size to warrant a separate audit committee and that the full Board is able to meet the objectives of these Recommendations and discharge its duties in this area.
+The relevant experience of Board members is detailed in the Directors' section of the Directors' Report. (b) The Board relies on all Board members to monitor the internal controls within the Company, having regard to the investment activities of the Company.
+Financial performance is monitored on a regular basis by all Board members and is assisted by an external accounting firm who reports to the Board quarterly at Board meetings.
+The processes for the appointment and removal of the external auditor and the rotation of the audit engagement partner are dealt with in accordance with the provisions of the Corporations Act by the Board in consultation with the current auditor and outsourced CFO function.